interpretAMR/AMRrulesCuration/README.md

 * Slides from the introductory webinars held May 14/15 are available [here](https://github.com/interpretAMR/AMRrulesCuration/blob/main/slides/ESGEM-AMR%20Webinar.pdf).
 * A detailed description of the Working Group and the overall AMRrules approach is available [here](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20Working%20Group.pdf), including scope, plans and timeline.
 * Technical guidance for curation of rule sets is available [here](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20Technical%20Guidance%20v1.2.pdf), this is a work in progress and will be refined as we go.
+* The rule specification template is [here (v0.2, under active development)](https://docs.google.com/spreadsheets/d/14fuGcn-29OpYNeIpsjQ1MsPB3pqo4iz044fc4HLQHZI/edit?usp=sharing).

 ## Working Group Members

 The convenors of the ESGEM-AMR Working Group are Kat Holt (LSHTM), Natacha Couto (ESGEM Chair), and Jane Hawkey (Monash, leading bioinformatics development).

 A call for members was launched at the ESGEM General Meeting on April 29 and closed June 2.
-Over 120 applications were received.
-Following a review of registrations, individuals will be formally invited to join and asked to sign a [Memborandum of Understanding](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20MOU.pdf) and [Code of Ethics](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20Code%20of%20Ethics.pdf).
+Over 120 applications were received and most of these have been invited to join organism-focused subgroups.
+The list of members will be posted here shortly.

-We will consider requests for additional members after reviewing the first round.
-If after reading the documents above you are interested to join, please register your interest and let us know what organism/s you have expertise in, using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeH96VlioxLKarZOLMqD-f1fLnb9WYOHYz4tZ9NtQzpHrKyzw/viewform?usp=sf_link).
+Additional requests to join ESGEM-AMR will be considered later in the year, once the subgroups are up and running and it is clear where additional help would be beneficial.
+In the meantime you may register your interest and let us know what organism/s you have expertise in, using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeH96VlioxLKarZOLMqD-f1fLnb9WYOHYz4tZ9NtQzpHrKyzw/viewform?usp=sf_link).

 ## Partners